brooklynrail/brooklynrail-platform/content/events/2023/10/a-model-workshop-margaret-lowengrund-and-the-contemporaries.md

 ---
 title: "A Model Workshop: Margaret Lowengrund and the Contemporaries"
 deck: Featuring Jenn Bratovich, Lauren Rosenblum, Christine Weyl, and Jennifer Field
-summary: Print Center New York Director of Exhibitions & Programs Jenn Bratovich and exhibition curators Christina Weyl and Lauren Rosenblum join Rail contributor Jennifer Field for a conversation.
+summary: Curators Christina Weyl and Lauren Rosenblum, and Print Center New York Director of Exhibitions & Programs Jenn Bratovich join Rail contributor Jennifer Field for a conversation.
 We conclude with a poetry reading.
 people:
   - person: jenn-bratovich
   - person: lauren-rosenblum